cohesity/cohesity-powershell-module/docs/setup.md

   ```powershell
   Install-Module -Name Cohesity.PowerShell
   ```
-  ?> **Tip** On Windows, if you are running PowerShell without elevated privileges, you may need to add `-Scope CurrentUser` to the above command.
+  ?> **Note:** On Windows, if you are running PowerShell without elevated privileges, you may need to add `-Scope CurrentUser` to the above command.
 You may also need to run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` to set execution policy which allows import of the module.

 ## Steps to upgrade